soulverteam/SoulverCore/README.md

 ## Supported Platforms

-SoulverCore is distributed as a Binary Framework (.xcframework) and supports macOS & iOS.
+SoulverCore is distributed as a binary framework (.xcframework) and supports macOS, iOS, & iPadOS.

 - macOS 10.14.4+
-- iOS 12.2+
+- iOS/iPadOS 12.2+

 ## Installation

 Drag `SoulverCore.xcframework` into the `Frameworks, Libraries, and Embedded Content` section of the General settings for your Mac or iOS target.